Fleur de Lys (Los Angeles, California)

-Fleur de Lys is a mansion in Holmby Hills, Los Angeles, California.
+Fleur de Lys is a large residence in Holmby Hills, Los Angeles, California.

 Overview

 Situated on five acres of land in Holmby Hills, the 45,000 sqft property has twelve bedrooms, fifteen baths, a fifty-seat theater, a ballroom, a gym, a pool house, a 1,200 ft running track, a tennis court and a guest house.
 There is a 200 yd driveway from the gate to the main house.

-The house was commissioned in 1996 and completed in 2002.
-It was modelled after King Louis XIV's Palace of Versailles.
-It was designed by architect Richardson Robertson III of Robertson Partners.
+The house was commissioned in 1996 and completed in 2002, epitomizing the opulence and grandeur of French architecture inspired by Vaux le Vicomte and Versailles.
+It was designed by architect Richardson Robertson III of Robertson Partners who ensured that every detail aligned with the aesthetics of grand French chateaux.